franekmagiera/algorithms/README.md

  - insertion sort
  - bubble sort
  - merge sort
  - improved merge sort (newMergeSort()) that uses insertion sort for arrays of size smaller than 18.
 I came up with number 18 after playing around with insertionVsMerge program for a while. newMergeSort() is faster then old mergeSort().
-For the array of size one million the difference is a couple of hundeths seconds.
+For the array of size one million the difference is a couple of hundeths of a second.

  ## other
   - linear search